mheadd/voiceingov.org/_posts/2006-06-02-interpreting-spoken-input.md

   - General Discussion
   - Tutorials
 ---
-Since the VoiceXML Forum Community Bulletin Board is increasingly besieged by spammers, going forward Iâ€™m going to cross post responses I submit there on this site so that interested parties (assuming there are any ;-)) can read them.
+Since the VoiceXML Forum Community Bulletin Board is increasingly besieged by spammers, going forward I'm going to cross post responses I submit there on this site so that interested parties (assuming there are any ;-)) can read them.

 This response relates to the use of semantic interpretation in VoiceXML applications, something I have [written on before](http://www.voiceingov.org/blog/?p=82).
 I hope readers find the exchange below helpful.

 **QUESTION:**

 Is there a way to map a response to a certain value?
-For instance, if the user says â€œyes,â€ â€œsure,â€ or â€œyeahâ€ I&#8217;d like to put 1 in the database?
-If the user says â€œno,â€ â€œnope,â€ or â€œnahâ€ I&#8217;d put 0.
+For instance, if the user says "yes," "sure," or "yeah" I&#8217;d like to put 1 in the database?
+If the user says "no," "nope," or "nah" I&#8217;d put 0.

 **ANSWER:**